 Some point to the cost and the time commitment for in-office visits as negatives but especially for families with ADHD those can be mitigated greatly by renting a professional NeurOptimal unit that is configured for home use.
 In office visits range from $90-200/session and neurofeedback home rental ranges from $60-$90/session.

 Whatever interventions are chosen it is prudent to remember that it takes time for the body to change it's behaviors--whether that's physical, mental or neural--and that taking the approach of wanting to improve the overall health of the brain and body yields the best results.

 What Should Clients Expect In Their First Neurofeedback Training Session?

 This video describes what will happen during your first NeurOptimal neurofeedback session, including how the technology works, what you might feel and the best way to train.

 Written by Natalie Baker, Advanced NeurOptimal® Neurofeedback Trainer and Pychotherapist in NYC & Founder of Neurofeedback Training Co.

 Schedule a Neurofeedback Session

-Headquartered in NYC, Neurofeedback Training Co. has clinics in Manhattan, Los Angeles, and Boulder.
+Headquartered in NYC, Neurofeedback Training Co. has clinics in Manhattan, Los Angeles, Pasadena, Denver and Boulder.
 We offer in-office training as well as rent neurofeedback equipment for home use.
-Our psychotherapy and neurofeedback clinic in NY is located close to Union Square at 80 E. 11th St #310, New York, NY 10003.
+Our psychotherapy and neurofeedback clinic in NY is located close to Union Square on Manhattan

 MORE FROM OUR BLOG